LeonardoGentile/mobx-router5/README.md

 ## How it works
+Before using this plugin it is necessary that you understand how [router5 works](http://router5.github.io/docs/understanding-router5.html).

-Whenever your performs a router5's transition from one state to another and that transition is *started*, *canceled*, it's *successful* or it has a transition *error* this plugin exposes all this info as [mobx observables](https://mobx.js.org/refguide/observable.html) as properties of the `RouterStore` class.
+Whenever you performs a router5's transition from one state to another and that transition is *started*, *canceled*, it's *successful* or it has a transition *error* this plugin exposes all this info as [mobx observables](https://mobx.js.org/refguide/observable.html) properties of the `RouterStore` class.
 You can then use the mobx API to **observe** and react to these **observables**:

 ```javascript
 @observable route // the current route